DXTable

 The same filter types work in client-side mode:

-'text'- Case-insensitive contains search'select'- Exact match dropdown'number'- Exact numeric match'date'- Exact date match
+'text'- Case-insensitive contains search'select'- Exact match typeahead dropdown (filterMultiple: truematches ANY of the chosen values)'select-native'- Exact match via a native<select>(single-select; same derived options as'select')'number'- Exact numeric match'date'- Exact date match

 Performance Considerations